HappySunChild/confusion/README.md

 Another reason why I decided to create a fork is that recently to me it felt like development of Fusion had significantly slowed over time.
 So rather than waiting for some of the features I wanted to try out to get implemented into base Fusion, I decided to try implementing them myself here.

-My goals for `confusion` can essentialy be boiled down to:
+My goals for `confusion` can essentialy be boiled down to this (in order of how important they are):
-- Experimenting with new reactive primitives and utilities (like `Eventual` and `flatten`)
+1. experimenting with new reactive primitives and utilities (like `Eventual` and `flatten`)
-- Improving parts of the reactive graph implementation where possible
+2. migrate towards fully runtime agnostic reactive code (mostly for running tests more easily outside of Roblox)
-- Migrate towards fully runtime agnostic reactive code (mostly for running tests more easily outside of Roblox)
+3. improving parts of the reactive graph implementation where possible
-- Provide new utilities for building UIs in Roblox (such as the Stylesheets API and `Describe`)
+4. new utilities for building UIs in Roblox (such as the Stylesheets API and `Describe`)

-The project also serves as a place to prototype ideas that may not be appropriate for Fusion itself.
+`confusion` also serves as a place to prototype ideas that may not be appropriate for Fusion itself.
 Some of those ideas may eventually prove worthwhile, while others simply exist as experiments (such as the replacement of `Observers` with `observe` and `observe_immediate`).

 ## Alternatives